Selected program/format requirements.

 Game & Simulation Programming

-Applicants to the Game & Simulation Programming program must demonstrate proficiency in basic and prerequisite skills that indicates they are prepared to enroll directly into the program’s standard-level coursework and do not require skills development coursework.
+Applicants to the Game & Simulation Programming program must demonstrate college-level skills that indicate they are prepared to enroll directly into the program’s standard-level coursework and do not require transitional studies coursework.

 Note: Internal transfers from any DeVry program into the Game & Simulation Programming program are not permitted.